 Display upstream information about a S,G mroute.
+Allow the user to specify sub Source and Groups that we are only interested in.

 show ip pim upstream-join-desired

 Display upstream information for S,G's and if we desire to join the multicast tree show ip pim upstream-rpf show ip rpf mtrace A.B.C.D [A.B.C.D]